heabijay/crtcli/README.md

 For example current folder is '/Creatio_8.1.5.2176/Terrasoft.Configuration/Pkg/UsrPackage' which is package folder.

-- `crtcli app https://localhost:5000 Supervisor Supervisor -i pkg pull UsrCustomPackage:/repos/UsrCustomPackage -S true` — Downloads package 'UsrCustomPackage' from insecure Creatio 'https://localhost:5000' and unpacks it into /repos/UsrCustomPackage folder with sorting transform.
+- `crtcli app https://localhost:5000 -i pkg pull UsrCustomPackage:/repos/UsrCustomPackage -S true` — Downloads package 'UsrCustomPackage', from insecure Creatio 'https://localhost:5000' using Supervisor:Supervisor credentials, and unpacks it into /repos/UsrCustomPackage folder with sorting transform.

 - `crtcli app pkg pull` — Downloads package 'UsrPackage' (cause current folder is this package) from Creatio '$CRTCLI_APP_URL' and unpacks it into current folder using merge with default applied transforms.